 How either drug is ingested will determine how fast it hits your system, but not how fast it leaves the body.

-4 Factors affect how long coke stays in your system
+Four factors that affect how long coke stays in your system

 1. Your Health